TobiasPiper/githooks/README.md

 ## Installation

-Clone this repository to ~/.githooks for global or to your projects .git/hooks folder for local / project based use
+* Clone this repository to ~/.githooks
+** global: git config --global core.hooksPath ~/.githooks ** project: link to your projects' .git/hooks folder for local / project based use

 ## Commit